Demetre981/Demetre981/README.md

 <br>

-- A passionate Self-taught back-end developer
+- A passionate Self-taught DevOps/CS specialist
-- Playing basketball at spare time
+- Player of the Ukrainian national American football team
 - Currently learning Web Development and Computer Sciense by Self
+- Also interested in Economics & Trading

 <br><br>